How can I modify the robots.txt file to allow search engines to index our site?

 It is important that you review the appropriate information regarding robot configuration for that engine.
 Then, determine the content for your robots.txt file in accordance with what you want indexed.
 With this feature enabled, common search engine's web bots are added to the robots.txt file.

-Then, submit your exact request regarding the change to your robots.txt file in an Ask Technical Support request.
 It is your responsibility as a customer to define the content of the robots.txt file if you wish to change it.
-In addition, if you have multiple interfaces, be sure to indicate which specific interfaces and robots.txt files are to be modified since each interface has its own file.
+In addition, if you have multiple interfaces, be sure to select the appropriate interfaces and robots.txt files are to be modified since each interface has its own robots.txt file.

 - Note that the search engines only look at the entries until they find the entry that applies to them.
 So if the first entry on your robots.txt file is the default, this will allow every search engine to index your site and ignore following entries, regardless of what the following entries are.